tanhongit/new-mvc-shop/README.md

 ### 3.3 Edit SMTP Mail

-The third thing: you need to change the information about SMTP Mail to be able to use some functions about user account authentication, change passwords, notify users, ...
+> The third thing:
+You need to change the information about **SMTP Mail** to be able to use some functions about user account authentication, change passwords, notify users, ...

 ```php
 define('SMTP_HOST','smtp.gmail.com');